The Minimax Lower Bound of Kernel Stein Discrepancy Estimation: RESULTS

 \subsection{General KSD}

-In this section, $(\X,\tau_\X )$ is a topological space and we impose the following additional assumption, ensuring that (i) $(\X,\tau_\X)$ is sufficiently equipped with non-constant continuous bounded functions (used throughout the proof; see Lemma~\ref{lem:phi-exists}) and that (ii) KSD is valid for at least one $P_0$.
+In this section, $(\X,\tau_\X )$ is a topological space and we impose the following additional assumption, ensuring that (i) KSD is valid for at least one $P_0$ and that (ii) $(\X,\tau_\X)$ is sufficiently equipped with continuous bounded functions (used throughout the proof; see Lemma~\ref{lem:phi-exists}).